dnanexus/IndexTools/README.md

 ## Acknowledgements

-The initial inspiration for IndexTools came from @brentp's [indexcov](https://github.com/brentp/goleft/tree/master/indexcov).
+* The initial inspiration for IndexTools came from @brentp's [indexcov](https://github.com/brentp/goleft/tree/master/indexcov).
+* IndexTools is built on several open-source libraries; see the [pyproject.toml](https://github.com/dnanexus/IndexTools/blob/develop/pyproject.toml) file for a full list.